sallareznov/gc-levenshtein/README.md

 ### Author
 * Salla DIAGNE ([sallareznov](https://github.com/sallareznov))

-(You can read the full report with the results by browsing the repository https://github.com/sallareznov/gc-levenshtein-report ([report/report.pdf](https://github.com/sallareznov/gc-levenshtein-report/blob/master/report.pdf))).
+(You can read the full report with the results by browsing the file ([report.pdf](https://github.com/sallareznov/gc-levenshtein/blob/master/report.pdf))).

 ### The goal